ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_CORE_REQ_013|Request date should be current date| when the date is not current date PRG_DATA_SYNC_007|Demographic record failed to fetch|when rest service to demographic service fails
+PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_CORE_REQ_013|Request date should be current date|when the request date is not current date PRG_DATA_SYNC_007|Demographic record failed to fetch|when rest service to demographic service fails

 ### GET /sync/{preRegistrationId}